khamiltonuk/KristianKreativeKode/_posts/infinite-circle-ripple.md

 ![circle in the middle of the screen](/ripple-circle.png)

-Lets start off by drawing a static circle in the middle of the screen.
+Let's start by drawing a static circle in the middle of the screen.
 The [circle](https://p5js.org/reference/#/p5/circle) function from p5.js take three parameters, `x` position, `y` position and `radius`.
 While we are inside the draw function we have a few certain variables available to use, e.g. `height` and `width`, these give use the height and width of the canvas respectively.
-We can divided these values by two, to find the middle of the canvas.
+We can divide these values by two, to find the middle of the canvas.
 It may currently look like a static circle, but this draw function is being called 60 times per second, knowing this, we can leverage it to create animations.

 ```js
 function setup() {